Section 95 of the Crimes Act 1900 (NSW) states that:

 However, as criminal defence lawyers, it is our job to negate the allegations made by the prosecution on your behalf.
 In order to do so, we thoroughly scrutinise the evidence provided by the prosecution and provide contradictory evidence that will dismiss these claims.
 Our expert criminal defence lawyers will then raise an appropriate defence strategy that may entirely dismiss the charges set against you, or provide a partial defence, in which the charges will be downgraded and less significant penalty will be imposed.

 With a 90% success rate, our team is dedicated to achieving the best possible solution for all the cases we represent.
 If you, or someone you know is facing charges of aggravated robbery it is best to seek legal representation immediately.

-Contact our Sydney based criminal defence law firm now for a FREE and confidential first consultation.
+Contact our Sydney based criminal defence law firm now for a confidential first consultation.